mpkelly/siam/README.md

 ```

 To wrap-up, we've covered tokens, token aliases and elements that used modifiers and states.
 Siam can do even more but even with just the above you can define complex design systems.

+# Contributing

+1. At the project root run `npm install` to install `lerna`
+2. Next run `npx lerna bootstrap` to install dependencies for `<root>/packages/*`.
+3. Navigate to the package, e.g. `cd packages/siam`, and then use `tsdx` commands to develop and test the package, as shown [here](https://github.com/formium/tsdx#quick-start)

+Please add new packages using [tsdx](https://github.com/formium/tsdx#npm-start-or-yarn-start) to keep things consistent.
+You can run `npx tsdx create package-name` in the `<root>/packages` folder to create a new lerna package.